Signs You Need To Do More To Treat Your Anxiety Even Though You're "Functioning"

 I think one difference between more-tolerable and more-problematic anxiety is how well you can talk yourself down from it with logic and reason.
 If you're mildly nervous about something harmless, then you can usually make yourself feel better by examining and questioning your thoughts and assumptions.
 Like if you're a tad anxious about a talk you have to give at work, you can remind yourself that your co-workers are nice and aren't rooting for you to fail.

 When your anxiety is worse the logical questioning approach doesn't work so well.
 You can do it, and come up with lots of rational reasons why your anxiety is unwarranted.
-But you'll still feel anxious, even if you intellectually realize there's nothing to be afraid of.
-That or your mind will be going so fast that even if you can logically disarm one worry, ten more will crop up to take its place.
+But you'll still feel anxious, even if you intellectually realize there's little to be afraid of.
+That or your mind will be going so fast that even if you can logically disarm one worry, ten more will pop up to take its place.

 We all have the occasional bout of more-intense anxiety that we can't reason our way out of.
 But if most of your anxiety is like this, it's a sign you may want to do more to try to treat it, even if you can "function" in spite of it.